Urgent Legal Papers

 What stuck with me is that the firm had assumed Monday delivery was impossible after 3 p.m.
 Friday.
 It's not — not if you're willing to absorb the cost of a direct courier and plan around secure overnight holding.
 Legal timelines don't pause for weekend closures, and neither do we.

-Comparison: dedicated courier vs. standard same-day vs. Royal Mail Special Delivery
+How does a dedicated courier compare to standard same-day services and Royal Mail Special Delivery?

-Three common alternatives exist for Monday court papers: dedicated courier (our service), standard same-day parcel networks, and Royal Mail Special Delivery.
+Three common alternatives exist for Monday court papers: dedicated courier (our service), standard same-day parcel networks, and Royal Mail Special Delivery, each offering different trade-offs between cost, timing certainty, and confidentiality.

 Royal Mail Special Delivery is reliable for certainty-of-delivery proof — tracked, insured, signature on delivery.
 However, Royal Mail operates via sorting offices and delivery networks that observe standard sorting windows.
 A Friday evening posting guarantees Monday delivery, but not a specific time window.
 Courts open at 9 a.m.; Royal Mail's Monday delivery window is typically 8 a.m. to 1 p.m.
 If your filing cutoff is 9 a.m., Special Delivery is a risk.
 Additionally, Royal Mail hands packages to a postie covering multiple deliveries on a shared route; confidentiality during transit isn't guaranteed to the same level as a dedicated single-vehicle service.